Welcome!

 So what is there to do about this?

 Artists who are ‘set’ financially, either by other means, or perhaps having attained fortunate greater notoriety/fame in their careers, are of course not as impacted by the whole situation, at least in their own lives.
 Although I will say for these, that for the sake of caring about the profession as a whole, they certainly should be concerned about these issues, and actively pursue rectifying them in the ways they can.
 To not do so, say with attitudes such as -- “I have mine, so I could care less about this or other artists being affected by it”.
-Or… “I’m protecting my turf, I could care less about the impact of this to other artists”…… Let me say for these types artists who have this attitude while basking in the fortunate positions that they are -- While I might have great respect for some of them in their work, as far as my opinion of them as human beings I would say… Well, maybe I won’t say here, on my blog.
+Or… “I’m protecting my turf, I could care less about the impact of this to other artists”…… Let me say for these types artists who have this attitude while basking in the fortunate positions that they are -- While I might have great respect for some of them in their work, as far as my opinion of them as human beings I would say… Well, maybe I won’t say, here.

 Wayne Snyder ©1997

-0 comments:
+No comments: